Galena (singer): 2016–Present

-Galena has since has collaborated with a great number of Bulgarian artists including Niki Nankov, Malina, Preslava and Andrea and is currently one of the most popular singers in the country.
+Galena has since collaborated with a great number of Bulgarian artists including Niki Nankov, Malina, Preslava and Andrea and is currently one of the most popular singers in the country.

-From 2021-2022, Galena was a coach on The Voice of Bulgaria.
+From 2021 to 2022, Galena was a coach on The Voice of Bulgaria.
 In her first series as a coach, Petya Paneva, a member of her team, won the competition on 12 December 2021.
 On 5 May 2022, it was announced that Galena would return as a coach in September 2022.
 On 5 December, a day after the finale of the ninth season, Galena announced she would not be returning to the show.

 Other projects

 In 2013 she created her own line for Beyond, called G Spot - Galena for Beyond.
 The singer is working in collaboration with her stylist Dobromir Kiryakov and Borche Ristovski.